imulus/guidelines/getting-started/front-end/README.md

 # Front-end Ecosystem

-The front-end developers at [Imulus](http://imulus.com/) use a wide range of tools.
+The front-end developers at [Imulus](http://imulus.com/) use a wide range of tools to help build and maintain complex systems.
 Here you can learn which tools are typically involved in a client project.

 ## Node.js and npm